-The Group has adopted relevant provisions of the "Occupational Safety Health Regulation" under the Occupational Safety and Health Ordinance (Cap 509) as a general guideline and practice for the Group to maintain a healthy and safe working environment for its employees.
+The Group has adopted relevant provisions of the Occupational Safety Health Regulations (Chapter 509A of the Laws of Hong Kong) under the Occupational Safety and Health Ordinance (Chapter 509 of the Laws of Hong Kong) as a general guideline and practice for the Group to maintain a healthy and safe working environment for its employees.

-Since the COVID-19 outbreak in January 2020, the Group has committed to control the incidence or transmission of the disease and combat the COVID-19.
+The Group is committed to controlling the incidence or transmission of diseases.
 The Group has encouraged its staff to take every precautionary measure to ensure good personal hygiene and social distancing in the workplace.
-The Group has recommended its staff to avoid unnecessary social contact or physical meeting with tenants and other working partners during this difficult period.
-The Group encouraged its staff and directors to change the means of meeting (if necessary) in place of physical meetings.
+The Group has recommended its staff to take rest at home if they are infected.
+The Group has encouraged its staff and directors to change the means of meeting (if necessary) in place of physical meetings.
 Flexible working arrangements are permissible at the executive directors' discretion.
-Also, the Group has encouraged its staff to maintain good health and well-being and strengthen their immune system by eating a balanced diet and/or taking dietary supplements.
+Also, the Group has encouraged its staff to maintain good health and well-being and strengthen their immune system by adopting a balanced diet and/or taking dietary supplements.